Walking from Farnham to Guildford

 After leaving the Runfold Wood nature reserve you’ll have to cross a busy road before briefly heading down another wooded path.
 Dogs should definitely be kept on leads here as you’ll then be required to take the next right following Sands Road.
 During my time on the trail this road wasn’t too busy but it’s best to be careful as the cars coming through here can be very fast and there are a few blind spots coming round bends.

 You’ll want to continue down Sands Road before taking a left at the Farnham Golf Club down Blighton Lane.
 The turn down Blighton Lane isn’t signposted at all so is easy to miss.
 Continue down this road and take a slight right that takes you down another wooded path running parallel to the golf course.
 You’ll then cross Binton Lane to continue down the same wooded path into Binton Farm.
+You’ll know that you’re on the right track as the view opens up onto a vineyard that features a conveniently placed bench near the end of the second field.
+A great spot for a lunch break with lovely panoramic views of the surrounding area.

 Upon leaving Binton Farm, cross School Hill road.
 Be careful while crossing as cars seem prone to speeding round this bend.
 Right before entering the next wooded section you should be able to spot a fairy door carved into one of the trees.